-- Use two (2) AA or LR6 type alkaline batteries. - Always replace batteries in sets. - Do not use a new battery with a used battery. - Avoid contact with water or liquid. - Do not expose the remote control to moisture or heat. - Do not drop the remote control. - If the battery has leaked on the remote control, carefully wipe the case clean and install new batteries. - Risk of an explosion if battery is replaced by an incorrect type. - Dispose of used batteries according to the instructions.
+- Use two (2) AA or LR6 type alkaline batteries. - Always replace batteries in sets. - Do not use a new battery with a used battery. - Avoid contact with water or liquid. - Do not expose the remote control to moisture or heat. - Do not drop the remote control. - If the battery has leaked on the remote control, carefully wipe the case clean and install new batteries. - Risk of an explosion if battery is replaced by an incorrect type. - Dispose of used batteries according to the instructions or your local disposal rule or guidelines.